Provides students with a complete educational foundation to work as a curriculum specialist

 54 hours lecture.
 This course explores cultural and linguistic responsiveness in early

-provides a historical overview of dual language programs in the United States.
-Special
+provides a historical overview of dual language legislature in the United States and

-attention is given to building a foundation for understanding theories of language
+California.
+Special attention is given to building a foundation for understanding

-development and child development through the context of dual language learners.
-Students
+theories of language development and child development through the context of multi-language

-are required to observe children in a group setting.
-Approved for Local GE Area 2
+learners.
+Students are required to observe children in a group setting.
+Course previously

 54 hours lecture.
 This course includes principles and strategies for culturally and